axibase/arduino/dataTransmission/README.md

 Depending on which protocol you will use, MQTT or TCP, modify one of the following files:

+*To get started we suggest you first try setting up your Arduino using the TCP protocol sketch, then you can try using the MQTT sketch with bidirectional messaging.*

 *NOTE: MQTT allows bidirectional messages, which allows you to deliver messages to the microcontroller from the ATSD server.*

 ```